Do Go On - 443 - The Theft of The Scream

 We definitely had brags.

-I don't know if I said pre, I meant plea.
+I just said pre, I meant plea.

-Well, that's all right, I corrected you.
+I corrected you.

 Yeah, thank you.